hanyubo24/TPC-simulation/README.md

 including two parts:

       1. simulation of energy deposit in TPC region
-      2. (offline): digitilization of the signal accoridng to the config of the readout silicon sensors:
+      2. (offline/Step2.py): digitilization of the signal accoridng to the config of the readout silicon sensors:
          to-do: a python package to read in the simulation output and readout config file
          output: hitmap, with time info

 usage:
+   step 0:
       1. (clone the repository)
       2. mkdir build
       3. cd build